 - New starters have a 6 month probationary period.
 This, together with the induction process aims to create a positive supportive working environment allowing new employees to learn key elements of their role over a reasonable timescale.

-- Experience of working therapeutically with 'difficult to treat' clients.
+- Experience of working therapeutically with a forensic population with interpersonal difficulties

 Any attachments will be accessible after you click to apply.